Dar es Salaam: Kigamboni

 Kigamboni (also known as South Beach), a beachfront suburb on a peninsula, is home to an economically diverse population.
 Access to the suburb is mainly by ferry, although the Kigamboni Bridge provides an alternative.

 Climate

 Dar es Salaam experiences tropical climatic conditions, typified by hot and humid weather throughout much of the year due to its proximity to the equator and the warm Indian Ocean.
-It has a tropical wet and dry climate (Köppen: Aw/As).
+It has a tropical savanna climate (Köppen: Aw/As).
 Annual rainfall is approximately 1150 mm, and in a normal year there are two rainy seasons: the "long rains" in April and May, and the "short rains" in November and December.